edft56/VGG16_Optimized_Cuda_Implementation/README.md

 | Inference            |  84ms  |    91.5ms    |    116ms   |
 | Training             | 243ms  |      -       |    355ms   |

 While cleaning up the code I also tested it on a newer RTX 3080 card.
-Training times are as fast as training on Tensor Cores using FP16 mixed precision mode on Tensorflow which, to be hosnest, was quite a surprise.
+Training times are as fast as training on Tensor Cores using FP16 mixed precision mode on Tensorflow which, to be honest, was quite a surprise.
 Probably goes to show how latency-bound such workloads are.

 *PS: Pls no judging my messy code.
 C++ and templates made my life difficult.*